Central Darling Shire: Previous councils

+Structure under administration

+Former council structure

-Central Darling Shire Council is composed of nine councillors elected proportionally as three separate wards, each electing three councillors.
-All councillors are elected for a fixed four-year term of office.
-The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 8 September 2012, and the makeup of the council at the time of moving to Administration was as follows:
+Central Darling Shire Council was formerly composed of nine councillors elected proportionally as three multi-member wards, each electing three councillors.
+All councillors were elected for a fixed four-year term of office.
+The mayor was elected by the councillors at the first meeting of the council.
+The final election to be held under this system was on 8 September 2012, and the makeup of the council at the time of moving to Administration was as follows:

 The previous Council, elected in 2012, in order of election by ward, is: